 The question assumes that there are meth labs on Vashon and that the Sheriff’s Office and/or VARSA aren’t doing anything about it.
 Due to the massive amounts of quality methamphetamine coming out of Mexico it isn’t cost effective to cook meth on the Island anymore.
 The deputies working the island have not received any information from citizen or criminal sources that there are any left on Vashon.
 If there are - and people know about them - they need to call 911 and report it.
 The assumption the question is based on could be because meth use appears to be rising on the island, so the natural conclusion is that there must be meth labs supplying the need.
 (Information provided by Sheriff's office)

-VARSA’s programs and strategies funded through Community Prevention and Wellness Initiative (CPWI) and Drug Free Community (DFC) are largely driven by data.
-These data come from a variety of sources including but not limited to the Healthy Youth Survey (HYS) and Community Attitudes Survey (CAS) which are polled annually.
-Both HYS and CAS are free to VARSA and contain prepared questions unalterable by VARSA.
+VARSA’s programs and strategies funded through Community Prevention and Wellness Initiative (CPWI) and are largely driven by data.
+These data come from a variety of sources including but not limited to the Healthy Youth Survey (HYS) and Community Survey which are polled annually.
+Both HYS and Community Survey are free to VARSA and contain prepared questions unalterable by VARSA.

 They are industry standards and are admissible as “evidence” to support our Needs Assessment.
-The Need Assessment is in essence what demonstrates our need for funding through CPWI and DFC.
-Without this “evidence”, there is no funding through CPWI or DFC.
-In other words and in a nutshell, the HYS and CAS surveys are a vehicle to provide significant funding to VARSA regardless of whether we (VARSA or otherwise) agree with the validity of their content, syntax, or rationale.
-Though perfect they may not be, the HYS and CAS offer a consistent baseline against state averages and demonstrate trends over time.
+The Need Assessment is in essence what demonstrates our need for funding through CPWI.
+Without this “evidence”, there is no funding through CPWI.
+In other words and in a nutshell, the HYS and Community surveys are a vehicle to provide significant funding to VARSA regardless of whether we (VARSA or otherwise) agree with the validity of their content, syntax, or rationale.
+Though perfect they may not be, the HYS and Community Survey offer a consistent baseline against state averages and demonstrate trends over time.